Alexis Michaelides: Profile

 He is a member of the governing board of the Pierides Foundation, which operates more than 10 Museums in Greece and Cyprus, and the Sewerage Board of Larnaca.
 Between 2002 and 2007 he was a member of the governing board of the Larnaca Water Board.

 Further, he is a founding member of the Peripheral and Municipal Theatre Co.
 SKALA of Larnaca Ltd, and a member of its Board since 1998.

 A member of athletic clubs like AEK Larnaca and the Larnaca Tennis Club.
 He also served on the Board of the Cyprus Tennis Federation between the years 1981-1992.
 The vice president of the Board Tsinikola Philanthropic Foundation since 2002, the president of the Larnaca branch of the Committee for the Wellbeing of the Elderly (ESEIL) and vice president of the all Cyprus Committee since 2007 (POSEI).

 His position in the Larnaca Municipal Council since 1992, gave him the opportunity to notably contribute in the promotion of civilization and culture.
 He is a donor of collections in the Historical City Archives Museum of Larnaca, the Byzantine Museum of Saint Lazarus and the Municipal Museum of Natural History.

 He enjoys playing tennis and he has been a champion in several doubles all island events during 1980-1985, and later in several veteran international events held in Cyprus between 1995 till today.
 He is married to Elena Antoniades with three children.

-He has excellent knowledge of English and fair knowledge of the French language.
+As per his personal website, Michaelides is fluent in English and has some knowledge of He has excellent knowledge of French.